 Finally, you will want to polish your shoes.
-We cannot stress the importance of using the same colour polish as the leather of your shoes; for most colours like brown and black, it will be easier to find similar tones.
+We cannot stress the importance of using the same color polish as the leather of your shoes; for most colors like brown and black, it will be easier to find similar tones.
 Using a soft rag, grasp it tightly around your fingers then dab polish onto the shoe.
 Work the polish in gradual stages ensuring its spread evenly across the shoe.
 Then, using a horsehair brush, brush the shoe to bring out a natural shine in the leather.
 If you dampen your rag with a bit of water, this will boost the shine.
-For tone and colour, opt for a cream-based polish.
+For tone and color, opt for a cream-based polish.
 For shine and gloss, you should be using a wax-based polish.

 How to Clean and Protect Suede Shoes

 Leather may be the traditional choice, but let’s face it, there is nothing like a suede shoe.
 They can be hard to maintain when it comes to water stains, but easily managed by dampening the stains with water; essentially curing the problem with the ‘hair of the dog.’

 For general maintenance, give your suede footwear a scuff with a suede shoe brush to preserve the suede.
 Work the brush in one direction to ensure the dirt is removed.
 The rule of thumb is the longer the suede, the softer the brush.
 For very short suede use a wire brush.
 The harder the bristles, the more precise your motions should be when you are brushing.
 However, our biggest tip for preserving your favorite suede shoes is to use a suede protector which will work to prevent deeper staining of this material.